pellepelster/solidblocks/doc/content/cloud/configuration.md

 ## Backup Local

-Provides backup of cloud data to a disk locally attached to the created VMs
+Enables use of locally attached disks for service backups.

 type: backup_local
 ```